vitkovit/akamai_mock/README.md

+### Fixes & features:
+- _edgerc_ file can now be read from windows and mac.<br>
+- Host table - each neW entry is now written between the same tags, if new entry is added it will check existence in current hosts table, commenting existing entry is possible by adding '#' in front of entry value.<br>
+- Configurations tab title misspell is fixed.<br>
+- _install.command_ file now works even if there is empty spaces in script path
+- under Policies tab 'check hostnames’ button now check hostnames in API
+- added button shortcut to open ACC at configuration level from Configurations tab
+- added button shortcut to open ACC at policy level from Policies tab
+- releases explained

 ## Prerequisites
 Active API credentials.
 To create API credentials, go to:<br>
 Control Center -> search for "Akamai Technologies - Assets" account -> navigate to Identity & access -> Create API client.